Amazon Prime Day 2018: The best deals you can get right now

 How do I know if a deal is really a deal?

 On the internet, every day is Black Friday -- and Cyber Monday, and Prime Day.
-That means you should approach every deal with a little bit of skepticism -- or at least a little bit of research.
+That means you should approach every deal with some skepticism -- or at least a little bit of research.

 One great place to start: CamelCamelCamel, the site that tracks Amazon price histories.
 (It can also notify you when Amazon products go on sale; here's how to use it to track Amazon Echo deals.)